Welcome to The Land of Milk and Money!

 “A country where living conditions are good and people have the opportunity to make a lot of money”

 Sounds like the place to be, right?
-Lucky you found us then!
+Lucky you found this little corner of the internet then!

 And your name?

-I’m keeping this anonymous at this point so, for now, I’m Queen Money Bee.
+I’m keeping this anonymous at this point so, for now, you can simply call me Money Bee.

 Hilariously clever, right?

 No?
 Not feeling it?